travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </p>
     </dd>
     <dt>title</dt>
-    <dd>A descriptive title for the {{site.sn}} item.
+    <dd>A descriptive title for the Scrapbook101core item.
 For example, if item is a book, use all or part of the book title.
     <p class="inset">
         <u>Required</u>
         <br/>